 Bishop Manogue Catholic High School in Reno, Nevada has an interesting history and proud tradition.
-At the time it first opened its doors September 13, 1948, it was the only Catholic high school in the entire state.
+At the time it first opened its doors on September 13, 1948, it was the only Catholic high school in the entire state.

 Bishop Manogue Catholic High School is a separately incorporated, non-profit, diocesan school operated under the authority of the diocesan Bishop, currently Bishop Randolph R. Calvo.
 As a diocesan school, it is useful to recall briefly the connection and history with this diocese.

 The school was named after Bishop Patrick Manogue, an Irish-born prelate who as a young man worked as a miner in the Moore’s Flat area of northern California.
-He worked here for approximately five years to support his orphaned family of six brothers and sisters.
+He worked there for approximately five years to support his orphaned family of six brothers and sisters.
 After working in the mines, Patrick Manogue entered the seminary at San Sulpice in Paris.
 Ordained in 1861, he was assigned to Virginia City where he served for some twenty years.
-Virginia City, home to the Comstock silver and gold lode, was a mining Mecca at the time.
+Virginia City, home to the Comstock silver and gold lode, was a mining mecca at the time.
 Father Patrick Manogue was particularly suited for the assignment, given his own labor in the mines.

 Father Patrick Manogue was consecrated coadjutor bishop of Grass Valley in 1881 and took over the diocese in 1884, moving diocesan headquarters to Sacramento in 1886.
 This diocese held jurisdiction over northern Nevada at the time.
 Because of the extensive association with the northern Nevada area, the selection of Bishop Manogue as the school name was seemly and appropriate.
 To this day the nickname attached to the school is the “Manogue Miners.”

-Many priests and religious served as faculty, chaplains and administrators at Bishop Manogue Catholic High School.
+Many priests and religious members served as faculty, chaplains and administrators at Bishop Manogue Catholic High School.
 As a diocesan school, numerous diocesan priests served in this capacity.
 Religious orders likewise served the Bishop Manogue family.
 These included:

 In 1992 the days of priests and religious figures serving as principals of Bishop Manogue Catholic High School changed course.
 At that time the school also adopted a President – Principal model of governance.
-Lay Principals became the norm, and religious brothers in the persons of Brother Matthew Cunningham, FSR, and Brother Ignatius Foster, FSR, previous Principals themselves, served as Presidents.
+Lay principals became the norm, and religious brothers in the persons of Brother Matthew Cunningham, FSR, and Brother Ignatius Foster, FSR, previous principals themselves, served as presidents.
 In 1996 the presidency, too, moved to lay persons.

 Bishop Philip Straling, appointed Bishop of the Reno Diocese in 1995 when the state of Nevada was split into two dioceses—one headquartered in Reno and one in Las Vegas—was foresighted on many fronts.
 Bishop Straling moved to construct a new, improved, state-of-the-art facility.
 An ambitious capital campaign ensued.